ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. _air-configure-ingest:

-For local development and testing, you can also use the helper function :meth:`~ray.air.util.check_ingest.make_local_dataset_iterator` to get a local :class:`~ray.data.DatasetIterator`.
+For local development and testing, you can also use the helper function :meth:`~ray.air.util.check_ingest.make_local_dataset_iterator` to get a local :class:`~ray.data.DataIterator`.

 Configuring Ingest
 ------------------